kuzudb/kuzudb.github.io/docs/blog/factorization.md

 The linear plan is from our previous GraphflowDB system.
 Here you are seeing an operator called Extend, which joins node records with their Transfer relationships to read the system-level IDs of the neighbors of those node records.
-Following the Extend is another Join operator to join the name properties of those neighbors (specifically c.name and a.name).
+Following the Extend is another Join operator to join the accID properties of those neighbors (specifically c.accID and a.accID).
 In Neo4j, you'll instead see an Expand(All) operator, which does the Extend+Join in GraphflowDB in a single operator[^1].
 For very good reasons we removed these Extend/Expand type operators in Kuzu.
 I will come back to this.